-- 1. All 4-H entries should be made through the FairEntry.com program on-line NO LATER THAN JUNE 1.
-4-H main club leader will provide information to club members about entries. - 2.
-The exhibitor's name, age as of September 1, 4-H Club, and class entry name must be attached to every entry.
+- All 4-H entries should be made through the FairEntry.com program on-line NO LATER THAN JUNE 1.
+Emails will be sent to all registered members in Zsuites about entries. - The exhibitor's name, age as of September 1, 4-H Club, and class entry name must be attached to every entry.
 Visual Arts entries must be marked "original" or "non-original".
 Articles not designated as "original" will be judged as "non-original".
 (4-H'ers will receive pre-printed exhibit tags from their 4-H club leader.) - 3.
-An individual club member may not exhibit more than one entry per class in the General Projects area. - 4.
-Project books may be required for exhibits in the General Projects judging classes.
-Check the project class for specific information. - 5.
-No live animals are permitted at General Projects judging.
+An individual club member may not exhibit more than one entry per class in the General Projects area. - Project books may be required for exhibits in the General Projects judging classes.
+Check the project class for specific information. - No live animals are permitted at General Projects judging. - 7.
+READY4LIFE Challenge This project has been changed this year to instead be its own class rather than an option in each project area.
+You can find the rules and specific classes under the Ready4Life classes in the College and Career Readiness. - INNOVATION CLASSES are open to all 4-H members in the project areas listed.
+Members choosing to exhibit in the Innovation class may be enrolled in any level of the project they are studying.
+Members choosing to exhibit in the Innovation class decide the best way to show off their project mastery and knowledge for the year in that project category.
+Some suggestions are provided for each category, but members may choose any method they want for demonstrating project learning as long as it does not fit in any other class in that category.
+Only selected projects categories have an Innovation option.